wake/Silex-Twig-Assetic-Integration-Provider/README.md

 ));
 ```

 Important: Make sure you are using [TwigServiceProvider](http://silex.sensiolabs.org/doc/providers/twig.html) and have registered before this code.
-It override some Twig loaders to force it expode little template informations.
+It override some Twig loaders to force it expode some template information.

 ## Usage